 Academic Writing and Learning Center

-Located on the second floor of the Martin Library, this is a place where tutoring, research & writing help, and supplemental instruction happens.
-In addition, all tutors are trained in assisting students with test-taking and note-taking strategies, and tutor mentors (2nd level of tutoring certification) are also trained in time management and test anxiety.
+Located on the second floor of the Martin Library, the AWLC houses the Tutoring Center and the Writers' Workshop, where students can receive tutoring for many of their courses, assistance with their writing assignments, and other forms of course support.
+In addition, many tutors are happy to assist students with test-taking and note-taking strategies, and tutor mentors (2nd level of tutoring certification) are also trained in time management and test anxiety.
+Learn new strategies through their course offerings: z.umn.edu/sspcoursehandout.
+Some courses are only for 5 weeks!

-Students are welcome to make an appointment with any of our tutors, or reach out to [email protected] and the Tutoring Center coordinators can recommend specific tutors to assist with related topics.
+Students are welcome to make an appointment with any of our tutors or writing consultants, and we also encourage students to email [email protected] so the Tutoring Center coordinators can recommend specific tutors to assist with specific skills.

 Disability Resources